What To Wear In Venice: Romantic & Enigmatic Venetian Style

 Deciding what to wear in Venice depends on how you want to look while walking on bridges and swaying through the canal.

 What to wear in Venice: Romantic & Enigmatic Venetian Style

 Jewelry – “Jewelry, a hot bath, and rest have often made a difference,” Mann’s protagonist says, as he looks to find rest in Venice.
 From statement necklaces that shimmer with the light of the moon to bold earrings worn with your hair pulled back and colored lips, jewelry always does help in turning us into an Italian dream.

 Black – There is something eternally morbid about Mann’s stories and the gondola in Death in Venice is no exception, as it is described as a ride, “reminiscent of death itself…fanciful at times and which is so strangely black like normally coffins are.”
 I have always loved wearing black and this only gives me another excuse on not question what to wear in Venice in terms of color.
-So I shall stick to donning black, looking funereal and enigmatic.
+So I shall stick to donning black when choosing most of my Venetian style pieces, looking funereal and enigmatic.

 Long skirts – Skimming through Daphne du Maurier’s pages of Echoes from the Macabre, I once came across a passage she wrote about how Venice is sinking.
 “The whole city is slowly dying,” she wrote, and far beneath the water and the architecture there is “a lost underworld of stone.”
 I always imagine women floating in the dingy waters of the canal, whenever I recall this passage, with their long skirts billowing and holding them up, as if they were Venetian Ophelias.